-ENGL-133 Reflections: Representations of Race, Ethnicity and Gender in Hollywood Films and Popular Fiction -3 Units
+ENGL-133 Reflections: Representations of Race, Ethnicity and Gender in Hollywood Films and Popular Fiction - 3 Units

-LMC Degree: GE: Humanities; GCR: Ethnic/Multicultural Studies; DA Transfer: UC; CSU Gen. Ed.
-Area C2; IGETC Area 3B; Also satisfies American

-Cultures Requirement at UCB
+LMC Degree: GE: Ethnic/Multicultural Studies; Arts and Humanities; DA Transfer: UC; CSU Gen. Ed.
+Area C2; IGETC Area 3B; Also satisfies American Cultures Requirement at UCB

 What impact does popular culture have on our perceptions of ourselves and others in America?
-We will analyze and evaluate images of Native Americans, African-Americans, Asian-Americans, Hispanic-Americans and women that Hollywood presents to us and compare and contrast them with novels and essays written by individuals from these communities revealing a variety of American experiences.
-SC Online Course
+We will analyze and evaluate images of Native Americans, African Americans, Asian Americans, Hispanic Americans and women that Hollywood presents to us and compare and contrast them with novels and essays written by individuals from these communities revealing a variety of American experiences.
+SC

-ONLINE Perry, J Semester
+0289 ONLINE Vallejo, S Semester

 This sections is completely online.
+Email instructor svallejo@losmedanos.edu with questions.